mdn/content/files/en-us/web/api/storage_access_api/index.md

 The semantics around third-party cookie blocking policies in particular differ from browser to browser, but the core functionality is similar: cross-origin resources embedded in a third-party context are not given access to the same cookies and site storage that they would have access to when loaded in a first-party context.

-These cookie blocking policies are known to break embedded cross-origin content that requires access to its first-party storage.
-As an example, federated logins often require access to authentication cookies available in a first-party context, and will require the user to sign in on each site separately (or completely break) if those cookies are not available.
+These cookie-blocking policies are known to break embedded cross-origin content that requires access to its first-party storage.
+As an example, federated logins often require access to authentication cookies available in a first-party context, and will require the user to sign in on each site separately (or altogether break) if those cookies are not available.
 In the case of breakage, site owners have often encouraged users to add their site as an exception or to disable the policy entirely.
-As a consequence, users who wish to continue to interact with embedded content are forced to greatly relax their blocking policy for resources loaded from all embedded origins and possibly across all websites.
+Consequently, users who wish to continue interacting with embedded content must relax significantly their blocking policy for resources loaded from all embedded origins and possibly across all websites.

 The Storage Access API is intended to solve this problem; embedded cross-origin content can request unrestricted access to first-party cookies on a site-by-site basis via the {{domxref("Document.requestStorageAccess()")}} method, and check whether it already has access via the {{domxref("Document.hasStorageAccess()")}} method.